ztomasze/sdnd/Combat/Actions/Move.md

 If you are passing over uneven or treacherous ground, you move at half your normal speed.
 On a grid, you generally pay this extra cost when you leave the square, since it's easier to step out of mud than into it.

 The nature of the hazard will have different implications.
 For example, there's not much you can do about thick mud or thigh-deep snow other than just wade through it.
-On the other hand, when traversing slick ice or a narrow beam, you might be able to make a DEX check to cross at full speed.
+On the other hand, when traversing slick ice or a narrow beam, you might be able to make a DEX(Athletics) check to cross at full speed.
 However, expect a cost on a F or CF for such checks, such as making no progress at all, gaining a [[bane]], falling prone, taking damage, etc.

 ### past other creatures

 Moving through an occupied space is treated as difficult terrain.

-* You can move through or past a willing ally without a check.
+* You can move through or past a willing ally without a check, but you can't stop there unless they are prone.
-* To move through a tiny space occupied by an enemy that doesn't want to let you pass, you can contest STR vs STR to shove past or DEX vs STR to dart around.
+* To move through a square occupied by an enemy that doesn't want to let you pass, you can **overrun** or **tumble** to get past.
+	*  You can move through with a contest if the creature is 2 sizes larger or smaller than you.

 ### climbing and swimming

 This typically means moving at half speed, as per difficult terrain.
-If the climb is particularly treacherous or the water particularly rough, a STR or DEX check may be necessary to make any progress at all.
+If the climb is particularly treacherous or the water particularly rough, a STR(Athletics) or DEX(Athletics) check may be necessary to make any progress at all.
 On a CF, you either fall or start to drown.

 ### uninterrupted movement

 Taking an [[action]] ends your movement.
 You cannot move a few steps, act, and then continue to move.
 (But see [[Rush]].)